 In peace time, the US government used to spend very little on defense, about one percent of GDP.
 But that changed after World War II when the United States found itself in a global contest against Communism.
 Ever since, defense spending has never been less than 3.6 percent of GDP.
 In wartime, of course, the United States spends as much as it can command.
 In World War II defense spending exceeded 41 percent of GDP in 19454.

-After World War II, the US stablized defense spending at 8 to 9 percent of GDP, boosting it to 15 percent during the Korean War.
+After World War II, the US reduced defense spending to about percent of GDP, boosting it to nearly 15 percent during the Korean War.
 During the height of the Cold War with the Soviet Union US defense spending fluctuated at around 10 percent of GDP.